 Step 3 | Final Assembly

 Pour special sauce evenly over the tops of the rolls, turkey sliders.
-Lifting them slightly if desired, making sure some sauce goes under the rolls.
-But don’t worry, it finds it way under.
-You can brush the sauce onto the sides and between the cracks.
+Brush the sauce onto the sides and between the cracks.

-Spray piece of foil with non-stick spray or spray oil and cover turkey and cheese sliders tightly, refrigerate for 4 hours or more.
+Spray a piece of foil with non-stick spray or oil, cover the turkey and cheese sliders tightly, and bake as directed.

 Step 4 | Baking Hawaiian Roll Turkey Sliders

-Bake sliders with foil on for 6 minutes, then remove foil and bake for additional 9 minutes until cheese is melted and rolls are slightly crusty on top.
+Bake sliders with foil on for 15 minutes, then remove foil and bake for an additional 10-12 minutes until cheese is melted and rolls are slightly crusty on top.
 Serve hot or at room temperature.

 I get it, sometimes you need to make it yours, and I love that (it’s our tagline after all)!
 Here are some ideas to change it up: